By Brendan Gallagher

-SPAIN captain Jaime Nava insists his team will bounce back stronger than ever after the events of the last three months which has seen them stripped of the chance to play at the in next autumn.
+SPAIN captain Jaime Nava insists his team will bounce back stronger than ever after the events of the last three months which has seen them stripped of the chance to play at the Rugby World Cup in Japan next autumn.

-The Spanish – along with Romania and Belgium – have been thrown out of the after being found guilty of fielding ineligible players in the qualifying tournament.
+The Spanish – along with Romania and Belgium – have been thrown out of the World Cup after being found guilty of fielding ineligible players in the qualifying tournament.

 Spain also had five players banned for their part in a post-match fracas after the Belgium game when they turned on Romanian referee Vlad Iordăchescu after his questonable display in the game they needed to win to secure automatic qualification.